darrenk-git/rollchar/README.md

 # rollchar
-A fan-made simple node.js character generator to quickly roll up a basic Dark Heresy character.
+A fan-made node.js character generator to quickly roll up a basic Dark Heresy character.
 Why?
-I'm a fan of the game and felt I could contribute to those among us who need to roll up a new character but don't have an hour to spare!
+I've enjoyed playing the game and this project exists to teach myself programming.
+I also felt like contributing to those among us who need to roll up a new character but don't have an hour to spare!

 ## Usage